Johno Benner and Hollie Wynyard pride themselves on their strike rate and they are enjoying another successful season on that score.

 The Otaki trainers’ focus is very much on quality over quantity and they are sitting on 19 winners from 91 starters for the current term and looking to a trio of black-type representatives at Awapuni on Saturday to improve their standing.

-Quality filly Tulsi runs in the Group 1 Manawatu Stakes (1400m), Pride Of Aspen tackles the Group 2 City of Palmerston North Awapuni (2000m) and Hold The Press steps out in the Listed Flying Handicap (1400m).
+Quality filly Tulsi runs in the Group 1 Manawatu Sires’ Produce Stakes (1400m), Pride Of Aspen tackles the Group 2 City of Palmerston North Awapuni Gold Cup (2000m) and Hold The Press steps out in the Listed Flying Handicap (1400m).

 “We operate on strike rate and never have any more than 20 horses in work.
 At the moment we’ve got 15 or 16 and are starting to quieten down now for the winter months,” Benner said.

-“We've sold a few horses this year as well, we've traded four already and obviously training in that's what you have to do.
+“We’ve sold a few horses this year as well, we’ve traded four already and obviously training in New Zealand that’s what you have to do.

 “It’s either the cheque book or the scrap book to a point.”